‘Guardians Of The Galaxy 2’ Premiere Reviews Are In, What Do Critics Think?

-The Guardians of the Galaxy 2 premiere screening took place Monday night and various film critics have weighed in on the sequel to Marvel’s popular comedic superhero film.
+The Guardians of the Galaxy 2 premiere screening took place Monday night, and various film critics have weighed in on the sequel to Marvel’s popular comedic superhero film.
 With the release of Guardians of the Galaxy 2 just a few weeks away, the hype machine is now kicking into high gear as fans gauge early reactions to the film.

-Press from The Hollywood Reporter, Fandango, UPROXX and Slashfilm were among a select group to see Guardians of the Galaxy 2 at a premiere screening last night.
+Press from The Hollywood Reporter, Fandango, UPROXX, and Slashfilm were among a select group to see Guardians of the Galaxy 2 at a premiere screening last night.
 Many critics have already tweeted out their thoughts from the premiere, and it looks to be good news based on early reactions.

 GUARDIANS OF THE GALAXY VOL 2. is very fun.
 Takes the EMPIRE "split up your characters" strategy.
 Drax is a hoot.
 Baby Groot steals the show